-mainly on registered companies.
+The World Bank Enterprise Survey focuses mainly on registered companies.
 However, acknowledging informality is essential in the context of Sub-Saharan Africa.
-The International Labour Organization defines producing goods or services with the main purpose of creating jobs and income for the people concerned ".
+The International Labour Organization defines the informal economy as " a set of units producing goods or services with the main purpose of creating jobs and income for the people concerned ".

-These units, having a low level of organization, labor and capital as factors of production.
-Employment relationships - where they exist kinship, or personal and social relationships, rather than on contractual agreements with formal guarantees.
+These units, having a low level of organization, operate on a small scale and in a specific manner, with little or no division between labor and capital as factors of production.
+Employment relationships - where they exist - are based primarily on casual employment, kinship, or personal and social relationships, rather than on contractual agreements with formal guarantees.
 It is estimated that 89% of jobs are informal 15.
 This proportion varies greatly across the continent, rising to 95% in West Africa, but falling to around 35% in South Africa16.